-In our blog posts of August 18 and September 8 and 9, we talked about how connecting with trees not only assists us to realize the benefits of the energetic Fall season in general, but that they provide us with the healing benefits of the negative ions they present.
+In our blog posts of August 18 and September 8, 2016 we talked about how connecting with trees not only assists us to realize the benefits of the energetic Fall season in general, but that they provide us with the healing benefits of the negative ions they present.
 It must be noted, too, that trees being our only source of Wood are relevant for the Spring energetic season as well.
 Spring in Chinese medicine is associated with the Wood element.

 Here are a number of unique and uplifting experiences we can have with trees that are standing all around us and which we all too often take for granted!

 Enjoy how the vibratory frequencies of trees positively affect us for healing on all levels: mental, emotional, physical, spiritual.
 Tune in and feel.

 Discover the trees of Finland's Koli National Park through this short film created by award-winning documentarist Brandy Yanchyk.
 (Hug a Tree to be Happy.)

 Learn about forest bathing of Japan (though it is done in many countries all over the world) also known as Shinrin-yoku, a term that means "taking in the forest atmosphere" or "forest bathing."
 It was developed in Japan during the 1980s and has become a cornerstone of preventive healthcare and healing in Japanese medicine.

 Electromagnetic changes in the surface of leaves and roots have been measured by specially designed equipment/singing trees such as the singing trees and plants of Damanhur, Colorado